 Do you enjoy wrapping your gifts as much as buying them?
 Me too!
-Get inspired to wrap your own cozy and creative Christmas gifs.
+Get inspired to wrap your gifts using fresh greens and natural elements.

 If you are looking for creative ideas to wrap your gifts this year – you’ve come to the right place.

-In this post I am sharing wrapping ideas that are rustic, cozy, whimsical, natural, traditional, and more!
+In this post I am sharing wrapping ideas that are rustic, cozy, whimsical, and using natural elements especially fresh greens.

 TRADITIONS